 Finding a building to convert

-If conversations with estate agents and your local council have proven fruitless, Plotfinder is a great place to find potential projects.
+If conversations with estate agents and your local council have proven fruitless, Plotfinder is a great place to find potential barn, school or church conversions.

 - It’s also worth visiting English Heritage and Society for the Protection of Ancient Buildings.

 Navigating planning issues

-Spotted a potential conversion project?
+Spotted a potential barn, school or church conversion project?
 Contact your local planning department to see if approval for ‘change of use’ is likely to be given.
 Bear in mind that you won’t be able to apply for outline planning permission because the council will want to look at a full planning application in great detail.

 Check whether the building is listed, in which case you need listed buildings consent, and find out if the building is in a conservation area, which will further restrict what changes can be made.
 Finally, if it is a church, you will need permission from the church authorities.